AZentertain: Arizona Gold Rush

 Iron Door Mine of the Santa Catalina Mountains, north of Tucson,

-been passed on for generations, there have been no archaeological excavations
+been passed on for generations, there are no archaeological excavations

 However, there have been pieces of